By Katherine O'Neal

 On an overhanging branch, an anhinga spreads its wings to dry.
 The morning sun dapples across the river’s shallows.
 An alligator slips off the bank as we glide past.
 The air is filled with the clean scent of fresh water.
 Our adventure begins.

-Heft that kayak and get a move on to Lake County, where adventures on the water are closer than you think.
+Heft that kayak and get a move on to Lake County, Florida, where adventures on the water are closer than you think.
 You’ll find more than 130 miles of Lake County paddling trails including eight signposted and mapped Blueways – spanning two major chains of lakes and the tributaries of the St. Johns River.

 Between the Lakes

 Waters flow north through Lake County through two major chains of lakes, Palatlakaha and Harris.
 At the bottom of the Palatlakaha chain, Lake Louisa State Park offers canoe rentals and a launch.
 Free, reserve-in-advance canoes are at Crooked River Preserve along the winding and slender Palatlakaha River connecting Lake Louisa with Lake Susan.
 Launch from Gilbert Park to tackle the Golden Triangle between Lake Dora, Lake Eustis, and Lake Harris – the Harris chain of lakes.
 Here, the Dora Canal – a wild, deeply shaded waterway between the lakes – is a haven for wildlife.